What do you do when you discover fraud in your business?

 Finding an accountant

 Fraud can happen to any business, no matter what size.
 Though, through getting a helping hand and using proven strategies, it is possible to recover and prevent it happening again.
 Contact our specialist team of forensic accountants today on 0161 832 4841 or fill in our online contact form.
-With offices in Manchester city centre and Media City, we are ideally placed to assist people from the North West and from across the country.
+With offices in Manchester city centre and central London, we are ideally placed to assist people from the North West and from across the country.

 If you feel there is fraudulent behavior in your business.
 Watch out for these signs…